 1. “Commitment to Perform” – or “Are you determined to make it work?”, for example:

 - What are the strategic goals of the organization?

 - Are the short-term and long-term plans consistent?

 - What is the objective of each activity?

 - What are the optimal responsibilities and authorities for each activity?

 - How thorough should be the risk management for each project?

-In the context of assessment standards like Automotive SPICE, the answers to the above questions take the shape of plans and documents such as “project plans,” “configuration management plans,” “quality management plans,” and “test plans.”
-These concepts have been known about and used for decades in the form of the famous IEEE documents, such as the “IEEE Standard for Software Test Documentation” (LINK) or “IEEE Standard for Software Project Management Plans (LINK).
+In the context of assessment standards like Automotive SPICE, the answers to the above questions take the shape of plans and documents such as “project plans,” “configuration management plans,”, “quality management plans,” and “test plans.”
+These concepts have been known about and used for decades in the form of famous IEEE documents, such as the “IEEE Standard for Software Test Documentation” (LINK) or “IEEE Standard for Software Project Management Plans (LINK).